cientopolis/nodos-extension/README.md

 # nodos-extension
-A MediaWiki extension that creates the semantic properties to represent the ontology of the Performing Arts
+A MediaWiki extension that creates the semantic properties, forms and templates needed to represent and use the ontology of the Performing Arts in any wiki.

 ## Instalation